sveneisenschmidt/yay/docs/integrations.md

 touch integration/mycompany/services.yml
 ```

-# Actions & Achivements
+# Actions & Achievements

 ## Actions

 Actions are of type [ActionDefinition](../src/Yay/Component/Entity/Achievement/ActionDefinition.php) and need to be imported to the database during installation.
-Let us assume you want to add a new achievement `mycompany-action-01`, for this we need to extend our `entities.yml` file.
+Let us assume you want to add a new action `mycompany-action-01`, for this we need to extend our `entities.yml` file.

 ```yaml
 Yay/Component/Entity/Achievement/AchievementDefinition: